-4.18 To obtain savings in fabrication and erection, leg angle sizes are gradually decreased from bottom to top.
+4.17 To obtain savings in fabrication and erection, leg angle sizes are decreased gradually from bottom to top of the tower.
 Changes in leg sizes affect both width and thickness.
 The latter produces a problem at splices which is solved by the use of filler plates (Fig. 10).
-Note that the filler plate is fastened to the thinner angle by one bolt which does not pass through the splice plate and angle.
+Note that the filler plate is fastened to the thinner leg angle by one bolt, which does not pass through the splice plate and splice angle.